 Briefly state the features of the reservation form

-ne reservation form records of all the okings made.
-This helps to update ilability and to keep track of occupancy expected occupancy.
+e reservation form records of all the okings made.
+This helps to update ilability and to keep track of occupancy xpected occupancy.
 Each hotel has booking.

-pected occupancy.
-Each hotel has pown standard form which is normally electronic.
+wn standard form which is normally electronic.